-Turkey travel tips has been written our Europe content specialist – Alara Benlier, who is originally from Turkey.
+Turkey travel tips post has been written by our Europe content specialist – Alara Benlier, who is originally from Turkey.
 This post has been further expanded by the editor.

 Turkey’s unique location attracts millions of tourists each year.
 No matter the season, you can do many fun activities here.
 Moreover, you can experience countless cultural trips, including wandering around ancient ruins that are also listed as Unesco World Heritage Sites.